MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/nf-shellapi-extracticonexw.md

 Type: <b>LPCTSTR</b>

-The name of an executable file, DLL, or icon file from which icons will be extracted.
+Pointer to a null-terminated string that specifies the name of an executable file, DLL, or icon file from which icons will be extracted.

 ### -param nIconIndex [in]

 Type: <b>int</b>

-The zero-based index of the first icon to extract.
+Specifies the zero-based index of the first icon to extract.
 For example, if this value is zero, the function extracts the first icon in the specified file.

 If this value is –1 and <i>phiconLarge</i> and <i>phiconSmall</i> are both <b>NULL</b>, the function returns the total number of icons in the specified file.
-If the file is an executable file or DLL, the return value is the number of <b>RT_GROUP_ICON</b> resources.
+If the file is an executable file or DLL, the return value is the number of RT_GROUP_ICON resources.
 If the file is an .ico file, the return value is 1.

  If this value is a negative number and either <i>phiconLarge</i> or <i>phiconSmall</i> is not <b>NULL</b>, the function begins by extracting the icon whose resource identifier is equal to the absolute value of <i>nIconIndex</i>.
 For example, use -3 to extract the icon whose resource identifier is 3.

-### -param phiconLarge [out, optional]
+### -param phiconLarge [out]

 Type: <b>HICON*</b>

-An array of icon handles that receives handles to the large icons extracted from the file.
+Pointer to an array of icon handles that receives handles to the large icons extracted from the file.
 If this parameter is <b>NULL</b>, no large icons are extracted from the file.

-### -param phiconSmall [out, optional]
+### -param phiconSmall [out]

 Type: <b>HICON*</b>

-An array of icon handles that receives handles to the small icons extracted from the file.
+Pointer to an array of icon handles that receives handles to the small icons extracted from the file.
 If this parameter is <b>NULL</b>, no small icons are extracted from the file.

-### -param nIcons [in]
+### -param nIcons

 Type: <b>UINT</b>

-The number of icons to be extracted from the file.
+The number of icons to extract from the file.

 ## -returns